diablodale/dp.kinect2/README.md

 Quick Notes
 ============

-* The current beta supports: depths, color images, IR, playermaps, skeletal tracking, point clouds, accelerometer, and some activities like opening/closing of hands.
+* The current beta supports: depths, color images, IR, playermaps, skeletal tracking, point clouds, accelerometer, sound tracking, basic face tracking, and some activities like opening/closing of hands.
-* The final release will additionally support: face tracking, sound tracking, speech recognition, and more…
+* The final release will additionally support: detailed face tracking, speech recognition, and more…
 * It is primarily developed and tested with Max 6.x for 32 and 64-bit platforms.
 * It is based on the official Microsoft Kinect v2 platform.
-You will need at least v2.0 public preview of the Kinect v2 runtime/drivers to use this external.
 * It is compatible with your dp.kinect patches.
 You may only have to add a "2" to the object name.

 Known Issues
 ============

-The quality of this beta is not representative of the final product; just as the Microsoft Kinect v2 drivers are not representative of their final quality.
+The quality of this beta is not representative of the final product.
 You may encounter bugs or less than full performance.
 I do not recommend using dp.kinect2 beta in any critical or live production scenario.

 More details at https://github.com/diablodale/dp.kinect2/wiki